Search symbol...

 How to Use Insider Data in Your Workflow

 2. 2.
-Check the insider's track record.
-Before acting on any filing, review the insider's historical performance score.
-An insider with a 70%+ win rate buying again is more compelling than a first-time buyer with no track record.
+Check the insider's confidence score.
+Before acting on any filing, look at the color-coded badge and open the performance popup.
+An insider with a high confidence score and a strong realized win rate buying again is far more compelling than a first-time buyer with no track record.

 3. 3.
 Cross-reference with the chart.
 Pull up the stock's chart and check the technical setup.
 Insider buying near a support level or after a pullback to a key moving average is a much stronger setup than buying into an extended rally.